 TIP: If you want to see the highlights of Yellowstone but don’t want to worry about planning a trip or figuring out where to go, you can also join organized Yellowstone tours.
 Experienced local guides will make sure that you get the absolute most out of your day in Yellowstone.
-Here’s the best Yellowstone day tour that I was able to find.
-It departs from Jackson or Teton Village.
-For more suggestions from other locations nearby, please check our guide to Yellowstone tours.
+Here’s the best 1-day tour that I was able to find.
+It departs from Jackson, WY or Teton Village.

 One Day in Yellowstone National Park – Overview